Exira Council approves budget and next step in housing project

-City Clerk Lexi Christensen said the increase “was just due to inflation.”

-In other business the council approved acquiring 2 lots located east of the Dollar General, and owned by H2B Properties.
+EXIRA — Exira’s city council approved acquiring two lots located east of the Dollar General, and owned by H2B Properties.

 Council member Nathan Wahlert said the council was using purchase options for the properties and was also looking at two additional properties in other areas of the city.